Death Valley National Park is one of extremes.

 Check out the Furnace Creek Visitor Center

-After visiting Dante’s View Overlook, take the scenic 45-minute drive to back to the Furnace Creek area.
+After visiting Dante’s View Overlook, take the scenic 45-minute drive to back to the Furnace Creek area to enjoy some A/C and get a little Death Valley history.

-This is the center hub of the park, and you will want to explore the displays throughout the museum, enjoy the 20-minute park film, talk with the rangers, and browse the bookstore.
+This is the central hub of the park, and you will want to explore the displays throughout the museum, enjoy the 20-minute park film, talk with the rangers, and browse the bookstore.

 It’s a great chance to get inside and cool off a bit and get the sun off your face!